TheBlackParrot/Stepmania-Stream-Tools-MrTwinkles/README.md

 - Fixed some escaping issues with pack names that have special characters in the song list view
 - Slowed some scraper functionality down as to not trip my server's/Cloudflare's attack protections (lol)
 - Slowed down request view updates from 5 seconds to 15 seconds
+- Added a click event to the numeric IDs that will copy a request command to the clipboard

 ---
 ## SMRequests features